Sedgefield, South Africa: History

 After proclamation, the town experienced organic growth by attracting families who were attracted by the ‘new winter resort’ advertised in the George and Knysna Herald from 1927 onwards.
 The first families to settle were the Salts, Schumachers, Browns, Barnards and Mullers.
 In 1921 a railway connection between George and Knysna was planned and the project was completed in 1928 by routing the line over a new bridge crossing the adjacent Swartvlei (‘Black lake’).
 In 1940, the town was given a postal service outlet and in 1947 the road through Sedgefield was completed, thus fully integrating the town into the commercial route between George and Knysna.

 A library was opened in 1962 and the town expanded further during the next four decades to comprise a central business district with supermarkets, pharmacies, filling stations, curio shops and other undertakings.
 Fresh water has been supplied from nearby Karatara River Municipal water extraction plant run by Sedgefield Municipality then Knysna Municipality, but being pressed by an unusually dry summer a desalination plant was erected in 2009 to make the town totally self-sufficient in terms of water supply.

 Until the end of the 20th century, Sedgefield was an independent local authority.
-When the ANC came to power nationally, for a variety of reasons, they decided to reduce the total of such local authorities country-wide and Sedgefield became part of Knysna.
-This was a decision that was opposed by many of the residents.
+When the ANC came to power nationally they reduced the number of local authorities country-wide, causing Sedgefield to become part of Knysna.

-Sedgefield today

-The central area of Sedgefield (The Village) together with the Island (Extension 1) form part of the original town area.
-Since then, the extensions of Smutsville, Sizamile, Meedingsride, Groenvallei, Myoli Beach and Cola Beach were added to provide residences for the approximately 15 000 permanent inhabitants of Sedgefield.

-The town's main economic activity revolves around tourism, with secondary activities centered on serving the needs of local residents and regional farmers.
-The laid-back rustic village atmosphere is reflected in the town's motto of being a place where ‘the tortoise sets the pace’.
-Sedgefield was the first African member of the Cittaslow movement.
-A popular attraction is the Wild-Oats Mosaic & Scarab Markets which attract large numbers of tourists and residents from the region, and further afield, every Saturday morning with fresh produce, local crafts & tasty homemade foods to suit everyone.
-A golf course (the ‘Fynbos Links’), tennis court and bowls field caters to the significant portion of retired permanent residents of the town.

-Local natural attractions include Gericke's lookout point which resembles the profile of a resting lion and the protected natural dune areas which harbours Cape Fynbos plantations and rare bird species.